sparkflows/sparkflows-docs/docs/rest-api-reference/processor.rst

      - The canonical identifier for Getting Processor Details by Name.
 This field is required
      - Node Name for which Details are required

-An example response for Getting Processor details by Name for "Readcsv Node":
+An example response for Getting Processor details by Name for "ReadCSV Node":

 ::